Hunting Trophy Whitetails in the Mid-West

 - Harness-Always wear a safety harness while in the tree stand.

 - Ice & Snow-Pay extra attention when conditions are worse than normal.
+Metal stands, ladders, and climbing pegs are extremely slick with any type of precipitation.

 Many years ago I went on a Muskie fishing trip with a friend.
 We fished for 8 hours and only had one swirl at a top water lure the entire day!
-After we loaded up the boat and were in the truck, my friend said, “Wasn’t that an awesome day!”
+After we loaded up the boat and were in the truck, my friend said “Wasn’t that an awesome day!?”
 I looked at him like he was crazy!
-I am a bass fisherman and am use to having action all day.
+I am a bass fisherman and use to having action all day long.
 I soon realized that mentally I was not cut out to be a Muskie fisherman.
 Being a trophy whitetail hunter is very similar to being a Muskie fisherman.
 A deer hunter is similar to a bass fisherman and needs to see deer to be happy.
 Trophy Hunters can hunt each day and even several days without seeing a deer knowing that at anytime that monster buck could walk by.
 To better your odds of harvesting a trophy whitetail you must be willing to adapt to the trophy hunter mentality.
 Gary Harpole, Owner of Harpole’s Heartland Lodge.